Rethinking Randomized Smoothing from the Perspective of Scalability: Challenges of Randomized Smoothing

-Pfrommer, Samuel et al. \cite{b44} present notable work in the sense that they implicitly propose a solution to the curse of dimensionality, suggested by Blum, Avrim, et al. \cite{b8}.
-It combines the limitations of randomized smoothing in light of the curse of dimensionality with the manifold hypothesis \cite{b79} and shows that using various dimensionality reduction techniques improves robust guarantees in theory, as opposed to heuristic approaches in previous works by Mustafa, Aamir, et al. \cite{b81} and Kurakin, Alexey et al. \cite{b82}.

-So far, only Li, Linyi, et al. \cite{b3} have provided proofs and a possible solution to the issue of the curse of dimensionality using a technique called double sampling randomized smoothing (DSRS).
-They utilize a primary distribution in the form of a general Gaussian distribution and additional information in the form of a sampled probability from a secondary truncated distribution that is not necessarily different from the primary distribution.
-For $l_2$ norm, they provide a tighter radius and prove that their method can certify $\Theta\left(\sqrt{d}\right)$ robust radius bounds.
-As mentioned by Cohen et al. \cite{b1}, for the $l_\infty$ case, the certified radius is equivalent to $1/\sqrt{d}$ times the $l_2$ robust radius, which on using \cite{b3} would remove the dependency on the dimensions of the input.
+We note that there has been an in-depth theoretical exploration of the issue termed the curse of dimensionality, but little work to address the issue itself.
+In this regards, we make note of two specific works. \cite{b44} implicitly utilise the manifold hypothesis and show that using various dimensionality reduction techniques improves robust guarantees in theory, as opposed to heuristic approaches mentioned in previous works. \cite{b3} have provided proofs and a possible solution to the issue of the curse of dimensionality using a technique called double sampling randomized smoothing (DSRS).
+They utilize a primary distribution in the form of a general Gaussian distribution and additional information in the form of a sampled probability from a secondary truncated distribution and, they provide a tighter radius for the $l_2$ and prove that their method can certify $\Theta\left(\sqrt{d}\right)$ robust radius bounds.
+Among these, we note that the former work can address the computational cost issue as well by working with the data in a lower dimension, but the latter introduces a computational overhead instead.

-We note that there has been an in-depth theoretical exploration of the issue termed the curse of dimensionality.
-The base conclusion of all papers remains that there is a tight bound on certified radii that decreases with increasing dimensionality, which arises from statistical, probabilistic, and information-theoretic perspectives based on the existing methodology for RS.
-While we certainly encourage more research into that aspect, we notice the dire lack of solutions for the same.
-Apart from DSRS, no major breakthrough has been achieved to solve this issue.
-As a result, we encourage works to explore various solutions to this issue.